apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Contributing-to-Swift-OpenAPI-Generator.md

 The generated Swift code depends on the runtime library, so some features might require coordinated changes in both the runtime and generator repositories.

-Similarly, any changes to the transport and middleware protocols in the runtime library must consider the impact on existing existing transport and middleware implementation packages.
+Similarly, any changes to the transport and middleware protocols in the runtime library must consider the impact on existing transport and middleware implementation packages.

 > Tip: For non-trivial changes affecting the API, consider writing a proposal.
 For more, check out <doc:Proposals>.